 Oh, that's a bit harsh, although I admit I saw a pantheon of Typical Northern Types, some of whom actually spoke in a Typical Yorkshire Way.
 I intend to do a post about Scarborough once home, zeroing in on its virtues.
 And I did have a diet-busting but succulent Traditional Fish, Chips and Mushy Peas lunch, complete with bread and butter and a pot of tea, all for £6.50 at a backstreet place called Rennards.

-Well, I regurgitate this text with a certain amount of hesitancy, in case some think that I was lampooning the ways and accents of Scarborough and (more generally) Yorkshire.
-Let me justify myself just a bit.
-The text to my friend back in Sussex wasn't all fictionalised.
-Here for instance is the actual backstreet Scarborough fish and chip restaurant I mentioned.
+And here is the actual backstreet Scarborough fish and chip restaurant just mentioned.
 It caught my eye as a likely place to get a yummy plate of traditional fish and chips with all the fixings, and I was right:

-There was a jolly waitress within, although she didn't hail from Pontefract.
+There was a jolly waitress within.
 We had a pleasant chat.
 She could see that I wasn't a Northerner.
 She could also see that I was a discerning observer of life.
 She volunteered the opinion that Scarborough lacked much that appealed to young children nowadays, and was much too orientated towards the tastes of the Older Generation, and needed to buck its ideas up to survive as a top-flight resort.
 I couldn't say anything about that, of course.

 It was perfectly true that I looked at the menu and was steered towards their special, and that it was Good Value.
 This was the menu: